-It is important to begin occupational and physical therapies early during the course of recovery to prevent the inactivity related problems of skin breakdown and soft tissue contractures that lead to a decreased range of motion.
+It is important to begin occupational and physical therapies early during the course of recovery to prevent the inactivity-related problems of skin breakdown and soft tissue contractures that lead to a decreased range of motion.
 Assessment and fitting for splints designed to passively maintain an optimal position for limbs that cannot be actively moved is an important part of the management at this stage.

 The long-term management of TM requires attention to a number of issues.
 These are the residual effects of any spinal cord injury, including TM.
 In addition to chronic medical problems, there are the ongoing issues of ordering the appropriate equipment, reentry into school, re-socialization into the community, and coping with the psychological effects of this condition by the patients and their families.
 During the early recovery period, family education is essential to develop a strategic plan for dealing with the challenges to independence following return to the community.

 Another major area of concern is effective management of bowel function.
 A common problem in spinal cord injury is difficulty with evacuation of stool, although fecal incontinence can also occur.
 The neurologic pathways for defecation are similar to those of the bladder.
 Many lacking voluntary control of the bowel may still be able to achieve continence by diet, strategic use of stool softeners and fiber, and the technique of rectal stimulation.
-Other aids include suppositories and oral medications.
+Other aids include suppositories, anal irrigation, and oral medications.
 A high-fiber diet, adequate and timely fluid intake, and medications to regulate bowel evacuations are the basic components of success.
 Regular evaluations by medical specialists for adjustment of the bowel program are recommended to prevent potentially serious complications.
 There are some surgical options, although this is rarely necessary.

 Sexual dysfunction involves similar innervation and analogous syndromes as those found in bladder dysfunction.
 Treatment of sexual dysfunction should take into account baseline function before the onset of TM.
 Of the utmost importance is adequate education and counseling about the known physical and neurologic changes that TM has on sexual functioning.
 Because of the similarities in innervation between sexual and bladder function, patients with sexual dysfunction should be encouraged to empty their bladders before sexual stimulation to prevent inopportune incontinence.
-The mainstays of treatment of erectile dysfunction in men are inhibitors of cGMP phosphodiesterase, type 5, which will allow most of men with TM to achieve adequate erections for success in intercourse through a combination of reflex and/or psychogenic mechanisms.
+The mainstays of treatment of erectile dysfunction in men are inhibitors of cGMP phosphodiesterase, type 5, which will allow most men with TM to achieve adequate erections for success in intercourse through a combination of reflex and/or psychogenic mechanisms.
 Although less effective in women, these same types of medications have been shown capable of enhancing a woman’s sexual functioning.
 The most commonly used oral erectile dysfunction drugs are Viagra (sildenafil), Levitra (vardenafil), and Cialis (tadalafil).
 Although sexual experience is impacted by spinal cord injury, sensual experience and even orgasm are still possible.
 Lubricants and aids to erection and ejaculation (for fertility) are available.
 Adjustment to altered sexuality is aided by an attitude of permissive experimentation, as the previous methods and habits may no longer serve.

-Skin breakdown occurs if the skin is exposed to pressure for a significant amount of time, without sensation or the strength shift position as necessary.
+Skin breakdown occurs if the skin is exposed to pressure for a significant amount of time, without sensation or the strength to shift position as necessary.
 Sitting position should be changed at least every 15 minutes.
 This can be accomplished by standing, by lifting the body up while pushing down on armrests, or by just leaning and weight shifting.
 Wheelchairs can be supplied with either power mechanisms of recline or tilt-in-space to redistribute weight bearing.
 A variety of wheelchair cushions are available to minimize sitting pressure.
 Redness that does not blanch when finger pressure is applied may signal the beginning of a pressure ulcer.
 Good nutrition, vitamin C, and avoidance of moisture all contribute to healthy skin.
 Pressure ulcers are much easier to prevent than to heal.

 Individuals with TM may find ordinary tasks such as dressing, bathing, grooming, and eating very difficult.
 Many of these obstacles can be mastered with training and specialized equipment.
 For example, long handled sponges can make bathing easier as can grab bars, portable bath seats and hand-held shower heads.
-For dressing, elastic shoe-laces can eliminate the need to tie shoes while other devices can aid in donning socks.
+For dressing, elastic shoelaces can eliminate the need to tie shoes while other devices can aid in donning socks.
 Occupational therapists are specialists in assessing equipment needs and helping people with limited function perform activities of daily living.
 A home assessment by an experienced professional is often helpful.